CCH-88/lagalt-backend/README.md

 Freelancer:
 - retrieve need to respect hidden users.

+Freelancer_history:
+- Routes/methods for creating, updating and retrieving history of freelancer
+  - along with proper authorization

 Project:
 - Update: check for permission, could be owner or member roles